spiral/docs/docs/en/filters/interceptors.md

 # Filters — Interceptors

-Spiral Framework provides a way for developers to customize the behavior of their filters through the use of interceptors.
+Spiral provides a way for developers to customize the behavior of their filters through the use of interceptors.
 An interceptor is a piece of code that is executed after a filter created, and which allows developers to hook into the filter handling pipeline to perform some action.

 Interceptors can be useful for a variety of purposes, such as handling errors or adding additional context to the filter.